AVERtek/Challenge-Demo/index.md

-# 100X "CRUSH IT CHALLENGE"! <!-- Loads <model-viewer> for old browsers like IE11: -->
+# THE SECRET OF THE "100X CHALLENGE"! <!-- Loads <model-viewer> for old browsers like IE11: -->
 <p align="center">
 <img src="images/XR-NOW.png" width=100>
 </p>